 You are asked to ensure that the school has a telephone number where you may be contacted should there be an emergency, particularly where both parents are at work.

 How will I know what is happening in school?

 A weekly newsletter is sent home from school via ParentMail each Friday.
-This gives information on forthcoming events, holiday dates and also news of fundraising events.
+This gives information on forthcoming events, holiday dates and also news from the week.

-Newsletters can also be received by E mail.
-If you would like to receive newsletters this way, please let the School Office staff know.
+Other newsletters can also be received by email.
+If you would like to receive newsletters this way, please let the school office staff know.
 Hard copies of the newsletter are also available on request.

 What about school trips?